samben00/issam-blog/_posts/2017-05-25-how-to-prevent-unauthorized-ssh-login-attempts.md

 ### 2. Configure Fail2Ban

-- After installing fail2ban navigate to the following directory `/etc/fail2ban/`
+- After installing fail2ban navigate to the following directory `/etc/fail2ban/`.
-- All we need is to configure <b>jail.conf</b>, which is the default configuration
+- All we need is to configure <b>jail.conf</b>, which is the default configuration.
 - The default configuration will do fine, but there are few settings that you may want to change. to make the service more robust.

-- `ignoreip`: configure the ip @ that fail2ban must ignore. by default it's configured to not to ban any traffic comming from localhost. if you have a public ip you may want to add it. just append your public ip @ next to 127.0.0.1/8 after space separator.
+- `ignoreip`: configure the ip @ that fail2ban must ignore. by default it's configured to not  ban any traffic coming from localhost. if you have a public ip you may want to add it. just append your public ip @ next to 127.0.0.1/8 after space separator.

 {% highlight bash %}